-Figure 40.
+Figure 48.
 Phase and Frequency Correct PWM Mode, Timing Diagram

 The Timer/Counter Overflow Flag (TOV1) is set at the same timer clock cycle as the OCR1x Registers are updated with the double buffer value (at BOTTOM).
 When either OCR1A or ICR1 is used for defining the TOP value, the OC1A or ICF1 Flag set when TCNT1 has reached TOP.
-The Interrupt Flags can then be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.
+The interrupt flags can then be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.

-When changing the TOP value the program must ensure that the new TOP value is higher or equal to the value of all of the Compare Registers.
-If the TOP value is lower than any of the Compare Registers, a Compare Match will never occur between the TCNT1 and the OCR1x.
+When changing the TOP value the program must ensure that the new TOP value is higher or equal to the value of all of the compare registers.
+If the TOP value is lower than any of the compare registers, a Compare Match will never occur between the TCNT1 and the OCR1x.

-As Figure 40 shows the output generated is, in contrast to the Phase Correct mode, symmetrical in all periods.
+As Figure 48 shows the output generated is, in contrast to the phase correct mode, symmetrical in all periods.
 Since the OCR1x Registers are updated at BOTTOM, the length of the rising and the falling slopes will always be equal.
-This gives symmetrical output pulses and is therefore frequency correct.
+This gives symmetrical output pulses and the frequency is, therefore, correct.